jasmerr/Networking-Sim/Readme.txt

+This is a modified Castalia 3.3 for use in ECE 5101 Network simulations

 # ****************************************************************************
 # *  Copyright: National ICT Australia,  2007 - 2010                         *
 # *  Developed at the ATP lab, Networked Systems research theme              *